-In partnership with The ALS Association, NEALS offers live webinars for people with ALS and other motor neuron diseases.
+In partnership with The ALS Association, NEALS offers live webinars for people with ALS, caregivers and the broader ALS community.
 Experts explain the scientific rationale and design of current ALS research.
 Our webinars also offer participants the opportunity to ask questions directly of the experts running clinical trials and conducting research activities.

 Speaker: Amy Swartz Ellrodt, PT, DPT, Massachusetts General Hospital

 Many people with ALS have questions regarding exercise and staying active.
 Join us for a discussion of the available research regarding Exercise for people with ALS, as well as general recommendations from ALS doctors and physical therapists regarding the "do's" and "don'ts" of exercise for people with ALS.